google/WebFundamentals/src/content/en/fundamentals/performance/webpack/decrease-frontend-size.md

 option](https://github.com/bhovhannes/svg-url-loader#iesafe).

 [`image-webpack-loader`](https://github.com/tcoopman/image-webpack-loader) compresses images that go through it.
-It supports JPG, PNG, GIF and SVG images, so we're going to use it for all these types.
+It supports JPG, PNG, GIF and SVG images, so we’re going to use it for all these types.

-This loader doesn't embed images into the app, so it must work in pair with `url-loader` and `svg-url-loader`.
-To avoid copy-pasting it into both rules (one for JPG/PNG/GIF images, and another one for SVG ones), we'll include this loader as a separate rule with [`enforce: 'pre'`](https://webpack.js.org/configuration/module/#rule-enforce):
+This loader doesn’t embed images into the app, so it must work in pair with `url-loader` and `svg-url-loader`.
+To avoid copy-pasting it into both rules (one for JPG/PNG/GIF images, and another one for SVG ones), we’ll include this loader as a separate rule with [`enforce: 'pre'`](https://webpack.js.org/configuration/module/#rule-enforce):

      // webpack.config.js
     module.exports = {